 As the invoice discounter does not receive payment directly this changes the way that the relationship works.
 The business informs the lender the amounts outstanding on invoices and then advises on how much they are prepared to lend against this.

 Invoice Finance can be a very complex and difficulty service to understand.
 There is a great benefit in using an independent Factoring broker such as Touch Financial to identify the best options for a particular business in its current situation.

-As well as being able to provide a wide range of quotes, Touch’s close links with many leading lenders gives access to exclusive offers and deals.
+As well as being able to provide a wide range of quotes, Touch’s close links with many leading lenders allows us to find the lender that suits your business’ needs.
 In many cases this can also include a no-obligation trial period before a business makes a full commitment.

 Independent and impartial guidance is also available free of charge as Touch is paid by commission from the lenders when successful introductions are made.